-The following table presents the earning asset mix as of December 31, 2006, and December 31, 2005.
-Earnings assets increased by \$269,655,000.
-Loans increased by \$235,677,000 and investment securities increased by \$30,951,000 during 2006.
-The largest loan segments that increased were in commercial and farmland real estate of \$126,564,000 and commercial and industrial loans of \$76,203,000.
+The following table presents the earning asset mix as of December 31, 2007, and December 31, 2006.
+Earnings assets increased by \$183,720,000.
+Loans increased by \$182,564,000.
+The largest loan segments that increased were in commercial and industrial of \$125,396,000 and commercial and farmland real estate of \$85,805,000.
+Loan categories that decreased included residential real estate and industrial of loans to individuals.
+The residential real estate loan category decreased primarily due the sale of \$27 million of seasoned, long-duration conforming mortgage loans.
+The loans to individuals decreased as management strategically reduced its indirect lending function, our lowest yielding loan category.